ReVanced-Extended-Community/Community-Guides/youtube/guide-for-beginners-lemmy.md

 Go to the *App Info* of YT ReVanced Extended > Set as default > Open supported links, **On**.
-Then go back to the previous page.
+Then, go back to the previous page.
 Tap "Supported web addresses" > turn them all **On**.
 You may also need to manually disable these settings for stock YouTube, or just disable/uninstall stock YouTube entirely.